SPECFEM/specfem3d_globe/DATA/crustmap/readme.txt

 ---------------------------------------------------------------------------------------------------
 HOW TO USE THE INCLUDED CRUSTMAPS:

-to use CRUSTMAPS uncomment in constants.h.in (before ./configure):
+to use CRUSTMAPS append "_crustmaps" to your model name. for example:

-"
-!!  integer, parameter :: ITYPE_CRUSTAL_MODEL = ICRUST_CRUSTMAPS
-"
+MODEL    = s20rts_crustmaps

 SPECFEM3D_GLOBE is set to use the crustmaps provided in the SPECFEM3D_GLOBE/DATA/crustmap/ folder.